scm-manager/website/content/posts/2019-06-28-scm-manager-2-development/index.md

 Even though the development of SCM-Manager 2 is almost complete, there are still some features missing.
 That is for example the plugin center and a migration path from SCM-Manager 1 to 2.

-If you can’t wait for the official release, you can get the latest build of SCM-Manager 2 [here](https://oss.cloudogu.com/jenkins/job/scm-manager/job/scm-manager-2.x/job/2.0.0-m3/) or the latest Docker image [here](https://hub.docker.com/r/cloudogu/scm-manager/tags).
+If you can’t wait for the official release, you can get the <a href="https://oss.cloudogu.com/jenkins/job/scm-manager-github/job/scm-manager/" target="_blank" rel="noopener noreferrer">latest build of SCM-Manager 2</a> or the <a href="https://hub.docker.com/r/cloudogu/scm-manager/tags" target="_blank" rel="noopener noreferrer">latest Docker image</a>.

 From now on, we will share details about the new features of SCM-Manager 2 here.